capythulhu/nyancat/README.md

 `Foo`

-I mean, it seems basic (and it is) but look closer.
-A label declaration should always start with an upper-case letter.
+I mean, it seems basic (and it is) but look closer. **A label declaration must always start with an upper-case letter.** We recommend you to use Pascal Case.

 You can reference labels that weren't declarated before your current line, as long as every label has an unique name. **There can only be one label declaration per line.**

 You can jump through labels using jump tasks, of which we'll talk about very soon.